- views

 Data and task definition

 Astronomy is a field rich with data, and modern surveys like DESI generate vast datasets from countless celestial objects.
-In this project, we'll focus on galaxies—one of the most fascinating and complex objects in the universe—and explore how machine learning can help address a long-standing challenge in astronomy: calculating K-corrections.
+In this project, we'll focus on galaxies and explore how machine learning can help address a long-standing challenge in astronomy: calculating K-corrections.

 Galaxies can be studied through three primary types of measurements:

-• Images in different bands: These capture the structure of a galaxy across specific ranges of wavelengths (e.g., optical or infrared bands), providing valuable spatial information.
+• Images in different bands: These capture the structure of a galaxy across specific ranges of wavelengths.

 • Photometry: This refers to the total light collected from a galaxy in each band, offering a simpler but less detailed view than spectra.